 How to send UTM parameters into Zoho CRM

-In this article, you'll learn the easiest way to send UTM parameters into Zoho CRM so you can report on what marketing tactics are generating leads and customers
+Use Attributer to capture UTM parameters in Zoho CRM so you can see what campaigns, ads, keywords, etc. are generating your leads and customers.

 4 steps for capturing UTM parameters in Zoho CRM